NathanMcD1/Sproutly/README.md

 - Keep your data on your computer.

 ## What you need
-- Java 11 or newer
+- Java 11+
-- A Java IDE (like IntelliJ or Eclipse)
+- A Java IDE
 - JavaFX SDK in your IDE
   - Get it: https://gluonhq.com/products/javafx/
-- SQLite JDBC file in your IDE
+- SQLite JDBC .jar file in your IDE
   - Get it: https://github.com/xerial/sqlite-jdbc/releases

 ## Notes